streamlit/docs/content/library/advanced-features/dataframes.md

 - The dataframe toolbar is not currently configurable.
 - While Streamlit's data editing capabilities offer a lot of functionality, editing is enabled for a limited set of column types ([TextColumn](/library/api-reference/data/st.column_config/st.column_config.textcolumn), [NumberColumn](/library/api-reference/data/st.column_config/st.column_config.numbercolumn), [LinkColumn](/library/api-reference/data/st.column_config/st.column_config.linkcolumn), [CheckboxColumn](/library/api-reference/data/st.column_config/st.column_config.checkboxcolumn), [SelectboxColumn](/library/api-reference/data/st.column_config/st.column_config.selectboxcolumn), [DateColumn](/library/api-reference/data/st.column_config/st.column_config.datecolumn), [TimeColumn](/library/api-reference/data/st.column_config/st.column_config.timecolumn), and [DatetimeColumn](/library/api-reference/data/st.column_config/st.column_config.datetimecolumn)).
 We are actively working on supporting editing for other column types as well, such as images, lists, and charts.
 - Almost all editable datatypes are supported for index editing.
 However, `pandas.CategoricalIndex` and `pandas.MultiIndex` are not supported for editing.
+- Sorting and reordering are not supported for `st.data_editor`.

 We are continually working to improve Streamlit's handling of DataFrame and add functionality to data editing, so keep an eye out for updates.